Daniel Pipes

 Not surprisingly, Mr. Carter expresses great displeasure that the Camp David accords are not working out as he planned.
 But, characteristically, he cannot make up his mind whom to blame.
 On several occasions he holds Israel responsible: "The commitments made at Camp David concerning the occupied territories and rights of the Palestinians have not been honored."
 Also, he argues that a May 1981 statement in which Prime Minister Begin promised never to leave the West Bank or Gaza "contravenes the basic terms of the Camp David accords."
 But he also states that "the terms of the treaty have been observed by both sides."
 Which is it?
 The vacillating qualities that marked Mr. Carter's career as a politician remain entirely with him as a writer.

 Despite his many drawbacks as an analyst of the Arab-Israeli conflict, Mr. Carter does occasionally provide sharp insights.
-With reference to Syria, for instance, he has the perspicacity to foresee that the radical fundamentalist Shiites of southern Lebanon, though receiving support from Damascus, pose a long-range danger to the regime of Hafez al-Assad.
+With reference to Syria, for instance, he has the perspicacity to foresee that the radical fundamentalist Shiites of southern Lebanon, although receiving support from Damascus, pose a long-range danger to the regime of Hafez al-Assad.
 He also understands that Syrian forces expelled Arafat from Lebanon in December 1983 so that Assad would be in a position to dominate the PLO.
 Few other Western politicians have so clearly grasped this purpose.

 For every such insight of value, however, Mr. Carter provides many that are ill-judged.
-Although recognizing Hafez al-Assad as the ambitious tyrant he is, Mr. Carter inexplicably believes that he could "be a prime catalyst in achieving an overall peace agreement in the Middie East."
+Although recognizing Hafez al-Assad as the ambitious tyrant he is, Mr. Carter inexplicably believes that he could "be a prime catalyst in achieving an overall peace agreement in the Middle East."
 True to form, Mr. Carter is unable to condemn even the bloodthirsty ruler of Damascus.

 In sum, The Blood of Abraham is a thoroughly amateurish venture.
-As a former President, Mr. Carter suffers from a special disability in his efforts to write on current affairs.
+As a former president, Mr. Carter suffers from a special disability in his efforts to write on current affairs.
 Anything he writes will get printed - a nearly irresistible invitation to self-indulgence.
 This book contains nothing of note; only the author's former eminence guaranteed that it would find a publisher.

 Daniel Pipes is associate professor at the Naval War College, and the author of In the Path of God: Islam and Political Power.